Let’s face it. It takes a killer resume these days to stand out from the crowded field of job applicant seeking a remote job. Why do we say this?

 Read any job description a couple of times to really understand what you are future employer is looking for and try to adapt your resume and cover letter to really show what you can bring to the table for that particular job.
 That way, you can make sure your remote job resume passes the automatic parsing round.

 As I mentioned in the opening paragraph, remote work experience is the hurdle you’ve got to jump before you can go further in the remote job market.
-For this reason, many job applicants are hesitant to send their resumes for remote positions because they don’t have any experience with working remotely.
+For this reason, many job applicants are hesitant to send their resumes for remote positions because they don’t have any experience with working from home.

 If reframing your current skills you have mastered for the traditional office environment doesn’t work, consider upskilling your experience on the ‘downlow.’
 Do some side gigs on the side or start a part time online business that you can reference in moderation when stepping into the remote job marketplace.
-Further, upskilling your digital literacy, time management and video conference skills are an added bonus.